 When you eat carbs, your body converts them into glycogen and stores them up in your muscles.
 Everything extra gets stored up as fat.
 When you starve your body of new carb sources and burn up all of the glycogen in your muscles, then your body is forced to start using all of the fat you have stored up for energy.

 It can be an incredible diet for weight loss if you have an appetite for meat and you have the discipline to refuse carbs.
 It’s absolutely not easy to stick to, but it is effective.
+There are a lot of benefits of the keto diet, but the weight loss and the extra energy are my favorites.

 How long does it take to get into ketosis?